dngphuu/absinthe-todo/README.md

 - UI inspired by [jrgarciadev/nextjs-todo-list](https://github.com/jrgarciadev/nextjs-todo-list)
 - Special thanks to GDGoC PTIT mentors 💖
-- I did not follow the rule of probation stage because about 80-90% of the project's code is written by AI.
+- About 80-90% of the project's code is written by AI.
 Through trial and error, with many many prompting tries, me and him completed this project😓

-## License

-MIT License